About Explore Indochina

 As always, it was great to hang out with Charley, both in front, and off the camera.
 He also joined the first day of our annual Rally Indochina charity rally.

-Twelve great guys from around the world joined us for the first of many epic adventures up and over some of the highest and most remarkable roads in the world.
+A great group of guys from around the world joined us for the first of many epic adventures up and over some of the highest and most remarkable roads in the world.

 We modified three motorcycle and one jeep so that a group of six people with different physical disabilities could embark on an ambitious and emotional adventure from Hanoi to Hoi An.